mshojaei77/Widgetopia/README.md

 A: No. All your data stays in your browser using Chrome's built-in storage.

 **Q: Can I customize the layout?**
-A: Not yet, but we're working on drag-and-drop customization for a future release!
+A: Yes, there is drag-and-drop customization now !

 **Q: How do I change settings?**
 A: Click the ⚙️ icon in the top-right corner of the new tab page.

 ## Need Help?

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/widgetopia/issues) on our GitHub repository.
+If you encounter any issues or have questions, please [open an issue](https://github.com/mshojaei77/widgetopia/issues) on our GitHub repository.

 ## For Developers